bablokb/nerd-alarmclock/README.md

 ### next / work in progress ###

-Planned features:
+Besides fixing some minor bugs, this version adds the following features:

-  - control the clock using an IR remote
+  - control the clock using an IR remote (complete)
-  - use the LED-strip as a lamp
+  - use the LED-strip as a lamp (work-in-progress)
+  - add parameter `delay` to all alarms (e.g. to start the sound later than the light) (work-in-progress)
-  - Add a web-interface to be independent from telegram
+  - Add a web-interface to be independent from telegram (work-in-progress)

+Note that you should read the section *Upgrade* below if you are upgrading from a previous version.

 ### stable_v2 / Dec 08, 2017 ###